Ayr United Football Academy: List of academy graduates

 Below is a list of players that have come through the club's academy set-up who made a competitive first-team appearance for Ayr United F.C. since 2006 to the present day.

 Players in bold are currently at the club or out on loan.

+Notable former players

+Below are the notable former players who have played for the academy but left before making a first team appearance.